 I had split from the group, many of them Russian Jews who remained at the Wailing Wall offering prayers and inserting petitions written on pieces of paper they reverently placed into the many cracks of the brick edifice.
 Meandering away from them, I followed a group that included Roman Catholic nuns who walked up a hill toward the streets of the Church of the Sepulcher, the place where Greek Orthodox Christians believe Christ was put to death.
 They built a large church with hundreds of religious icons covering the walls to help remind the faithful of the sacrifice made for their salvation.
 It is dark and somber inside; nothing like the open lighted space where the Jewish Temple wall beckons to another set of believers.

 A smaller building — actually, a tomb — encloses what the church says is the spot soldiers placed Christ onto a cross; where he died; and where he was later taken down, according to the Gospels, and laid in the arms of his Mother and other mourners.
-Christians wait in line four to five abreast to go inside and to kiss the spot hoping to return transformed from the experience.
+Christians wait in lines four to five abreast to go inside and to kiss the spot hoping to return transformed from the experience.

 I walked the path and wanted so much to feel uplifted, to be touched by something far greater than myself.
 But, I felt nothing.
 I felt emptiness.
 I felt deprived.
 There I was on a spiritual journey seeking answers to the Mystery of Life and I felt a big fat zero upon leaving the church and the place of my father’s religion.